 How We Count Votes.
 If you return valid proxy instructions, vote via the Internet, or attend the meeting in person, your shares will be counted for purposes of determining whether there is a quorum, even if you abstain from voting.
-Broker non-votes also will be counted for purposes of determining the existence of a quorum.
+Shares held by brokers and other nominees as to which they have not received voting instructions from the beneficial owners and lack the discretionary authority to vote on a particular matter are called "broker non-votes" and will be counted for purposes of determining the existence of a quorum.